Editorial Review

 Senolytic and Senomorphic Peptides

-Cellular senescence — the accumulation of cells that have permanently stopped dividing but remain metabolically active, secreting inflammatory factors (the senescence-associated secretory phenotype, or SASP) — is now considered a primary driver of age-related disease and tissue dysfunction.
-Senolytic compounds clear senescent cells; senomorphic compounds suppress the SASP without killing the cells.
+Cellular senescence — the buildup of cells that have permanently stopped dividing but remain metabolically active — is now considered a primary driver of age-related disease and tissue dysfunction.
+These cells secrete inflammatory factors (the senescence-associated secretory phenotype, or SASP).
+Senolytic compounds clear senescent cells.
+Senomorphic compounds suppress the SASP without killing the cells.

 Important Disclaimer